thomasfredericks/Anal/README.md

 # Anal~
-An application that sends through OSC the analysis of an audio input.
+An application that analyzes and audio input and that outputs OSC packets.
 Made with Cyling '74's Max.

 ## Build requirements